 Fixin’ San Mateo County is a grassroots group made up of local residents.
 Our Board of Directors is 71% BIPOC, and 71% female.
 Our membership covers areas from East Palo Alto to South San Francisco, and from Foster City to Half Moon Bay.
-We are proud to have earned the support of dozens of elected officials and community organizations.
+We are proud to have earned the support of dozens of elected officials representing one third of county residents and community organizations representing more than 5,000 people.

-Less than a year after our public launch, Fixin’ SMC’s tireless work to garner support for civilian oversight helped bring about the historic Board of Supervisors’ vote which took place on November 1, 2022.
+Less than two years after our public launch, Fixin’ SMC’s tireless work to garner support for civilian oversight helped bring about the historic Board of Supervisors’ vote to support oversight which took place on November 1, 2022, and their vote to create a civilian commission in December 2023.

 Incorporation of Fixin’ SMC: November 2021